https://kin.edu.miami.edu/graduate/masters/at-msat/index.html

 Required prerequisite coursework for admissions

-At the undergraduate or graduate level
+At the undergraduate or graduate level:

 - Anatomy & Physiology (Separate or combined a minimum of 6 credits)

-- Biology (minimum of 3 credits)
+- Biology (minimum of 3 credits, no lab required)

-- Chemistry (minimum of 3 credits)
+- Chemistry (minimum of 3 credits, no lab required)

 - Psychology: Intro to Psychology or Sports Psychology (preferred)